Fulvic Acid vs. Folic Acid: What's the Difference?

 FAQs

-What are the benefits of folic acid supplementation?
+What are the health benefits of Vitamin B9?

 Related Studies

-- A Study published in the BMJ. found that folic acid supplementation can lower homocysteine levels and reduce the risk of stroke, but it does not have a significant effect on the risk of heart attack or death from cardiovascular disease.
+- A Study published in the BMJ found that folic acid supplementation can lower homocysteine levels and reduce the risk of stroke.
+Still, it does not have a significant effect on the risk of heart attack or death from cardiovascular disease.

 - A Study published in the American Journal of Clinical Nutrition found that low-dose folic acid supplementation does not increase the risk of unmetabolized folic acid in breast milk, which has been linked to increased cancer risk.